abington/identity/README.md

 Identities are based on Chippyash\Type\Interfaces\TypeInterface.
 This allows for strong typing and enforcement of identity rules.
-For instance, here is an example of a a product ide that is a fixed length digit string.
+For instance, here is an example of a product id that is a fixed length digit string.

 <pre>
 use Chippyash\Type\String\DigitType;